 Continue the cooperation with other CEOS elements in supporting the generation of well-calibrated and validated data records.

-2014-2016: The Working Group on Calibration and Validation (WGCV) will intensify and structure its original goals to align with the needs of new challenges arising within CEOS.
+2015-2017: The Working Group on Calibration and Validation (WGCV) will continue to intensify and structure its original goals to align with the needs of new challenges arising within CEOS.
 With the implementation of Joint WGClimate, the CEOS response to the GEO Carbon Strategy through the Carbon Task Force, and the further implementation of Virtual Constellations, there is a high demand for WGCV support, specifically oriented to the needs of those groups.
-To serve these needs, the WGCV will implement a customer-oriented approach based on the current organizational structure by offering WGCV capabilities internally to those CEOS entities.
+To serve these needs, the WGCV will continue to implement a customer-oriented approach based on the current organizational structure by offering WGCV capabilities internally to those CEOS entities.
 As a first step WGCV will summarize its current capabilities in a gap analysis, subsequently followed by the identification of opportunities for cooperation on a working level with the other CEOS Working Groups and Virtual Constellations.
 Once those opportunities are systematically summarized, cooperation can be concretely intensified and specific measures aligning with the needs and goals of the VCs and Working Groups identified.

 Continue cooperation with GEO, Global Space-based Inter-calibration System (GSICS), and WMO and ground-based networks in the provision of high quality EO data products.